You are here

 Health Education Intern

 The Health Education Department at UMD Health Services appreciates the opportunity to work with student interns.
 The intern's primary responsibility is to design, market, implement and evaluate a program or campaign that supports the mission of Health Services.
 We ask that students come prepared with a proposal for the vision of their internship; excellent candidates for this type of internship are students who are self-starters, creative and can manage a project independently.
-Involvement in our student groups, the Peer Health Educators (PHE), or the Student Health Advisory Committee (SHAC), is also encouraged.
-If you are interested in an internship in Health Education, contact Lauretta Perry at:firstname.lastname@example.org, or Dori Decker at: email@example.com.
+Involvement in our student groups, the Peer Health Educators (PHE), the Student Health Advisory Committee (SHAC), and the Wellness Advocates, is also encouraged.

 Student Health Advisory Committee